enardanlfrdeitptrues

 Important

-2. Personal effects for warm, windy, rainy conditions should be carried by clients.
+1. Personal effects for warm, windy, rainy conditions should be carried by clients.

-3. Insect repellent, sunscreen etc. are recommended.
+2. Insect repellent, sunscreen etc. are recommended.

-4. Sandals or walking shoes are recommended.
+3. Sandals or walking shoes are recommended.

-5. Please refrain from making casual donations to anyone.
+4. Please refrain from making casual donations to anyone.
 If you like to tip, please hand it over to the Team Leader at the camp.
 He will distribute it amongst the staff.

-6. Please do not buy any wildlife-related products from anyone as it is illegal and against our sustainable policies.
+5. Please do not buy any wildlife-related products from anyone as it is illegal and against our sustainable policies.

 Dambana is the home for the Vedda community.
 Their present situation is even more demanding and arduous.
 On one hand they are fighting to keep their members from getting commercialised and on the other hand, the authorities blame them for getting commercialised and keep away from looking into their grievances.
 They are fighting a losing battle.
-In one recent interview, the Chief Uruwarige Wanniyalatto said that his greatest fear was that he will not be able to stop the death of the Vedda way of life.
+In one recent interview, the Chief Uruwarige Wanniyalatto said that his greatest fear was that he would not be able to stop the death of the Vedda way of life.
 Since their livelihood is now changed completely, they depend more and more on earning money to sustain them.

 Veddas were originally hunter-gatherers, with the women of the tribe staying at home to tend to the family.
 They used bows and arrows to hunt game, and also gathered wild plants and honey.
 But now they are being forced to do farming.